KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 ### Can I remove my account after jailbreaking?

-Yes, but for Winterbreak, you will have to log in again if you want to jailbreak from scratch.
+Yes, but for WinterBreak, you will have to log in again if you want to jailbreak from scratch.
 Your Kindle will remain jailbroken whether you log back in or log out.

 > [!INFO]
 > After unregistering, the Kindle will delete all files located in the documents folder, including the KUAL Launcher booklet and any other scripts that have been transferred.
 Be sure to back up these files first.